Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects

-where $n \ge 1$.
-Whether $u$ has an upper bound or not depends on the pmf of $Y$. $[\frac{Y}{n}]$ has support $0,1,..$ so $u \in \{0,n,2n,...\}$; a multiplier of $n$.
-When $n=1$, then $U=Y$.
+Whether $u$ has an upper bound or not depends on the pmf of $Y$. $[\frac{Y}{h}]$ has support $0,1,..$ so $u \in \{0,h,2h,...\}$; a multiplier of $h$.
+In this paper we focus on the situation when $h=n$.
+When $n=1$, then $U=y$.
 Since $n$ is fixed, it is possible that $P(U=y)=0$ for some $y$ although $P(Y=y)\neq 0$.
-For example, if $n=3$, then $P(n[\frac{Y}{n}]= 10)=0$ even if $P(Y=10) \neq 0$.
-From the support of $U$ it is clear that a noticeable binning of $Y$ values occurs and the larger the $n$, the more separated the support values of $U$ become.
+For example, if $n=3$, then $P(n[\frac{Y}{n}]= 10)=0$ even if $P(Y=10)$ is quite different from zero.
+From the support of $U$, it is clear that a noticeable binning of $Y$ values occurs, and the larger the sample size, the more separated the support values of $U$ become.
 This is a form of coarsening \citep{taraldsen2011analysis}.
+Figure \ref{fig:pmf} illustrates how $U$ coarsens the support of $Y \sim \mbox{Poisson}(\theta=2)$; the larger the sample size, the more drastic the coarsening.
+At $n=10$, treating $U$ as a Poisson random variable would lead us to underestimate $\theta$.
 Because the average is rounded to the nearest integer, attempting to estimate the total by $U$ and treating it as $Y$ will not adequately account for uncertainty.
-Our aim is to study how using $U$ as a proxy for $Y$ affects inference on $\gamma$.
+Our aim is to study how the use of $U$ as a proxy for $Y$ affects inference on $\nu$.